 Transitional Kindergarten Teachers

-Goals for our transitional kindergarten include:
+Goals for our Transitional Kindergarten (TK) include:

 -SOCIAL SKILL DEVELOPMENT

 -PRESCHOOL VERSION OF LETTERLAND PHONICS (used in WCPSS) & VOCABULARY

 -MATH & SCIENCE